CoconutJJ/eleventy-html-tag-templates-plugin/README.md

 <!-- ❌ 'customProp' becomes a template variable, not an attribute -->
 <MyDiv customProp="value" />
 ```
+> [!NOTE]
+> If the root element is another tag template, all attributes will be forwarded
+> with normal overriding behaviour.
+This is to support nested tag templates.
+The
+> template will continue to expand until the root element is a regular HTML
+> element where the HTML attributes only rule applies.

 ### Class and ID Merging

-The `class` and `id` attributes get special treatment - they merge instead of overwriting:
+The `class` and `id` attributes get special treatment - they merge instead of
+overwriting:

 **Template:**
 ```html